Yash7104/PIXELS-PLASH/README.md

 ---

-## 🚀 Please follow the given steps to fork thi repository
+## 🚀 Please follow the given steps to fork this repository

 ### 1. Fork the Repository